400+ Foods High in Lectins and Lectin-Free Food List [PDF]

 • Krill

-On the lectin-free foods list, the following fish is ideal, if not farmed:
+On the lectin-free foods list, the following fish can be a great protein and omega-3 source if not farmed:

 • Anchovies